tytydraco/yessleep/out/The_McKenzies_are_playful_The_McKenzies_play_rough_The_McKenzies_have_teeth_as_big_as_piano_keys.md

 *WHERE IS IT?!*

 I grabbed onto something with my four-fingered hand.

 Soft.

 Wriggling.

 Plump.

 Like a tongue.

 Another shrieking crunch erupted behind me.
 Then another.
 A fourth.

 One minute.

 I clambered up the stairs on my hands and knees, raced across the deck, and leapt over the railing.

 I flailed towards the moonlit shore.
 Night had fallen.
 My breaths were wild and irregular.
 Gulps of black brine seared my throat.
 Salt stung my eyes.
 I felt something graze my leg.
 Something hard.
-I thrashed violently.
+I thrashed, graceless and rabid.
 Something similar scraped my shoulder blades.
 I wheezed and sputtered and grunted and prayed it wasn't *them.*

 The sandbar got closer, and closer, and all of sudden, I felt grit between my toes.
 I collapsed onto the beach.
 My muscles were jelly.
 Useless sacks of burning sinew hanging limply from aching bones.

-If they were there, I it was over.
-I was over.
-I accepted that.
+If they were there, it was over.

-Gentle waves caressed my broken body, ebbing and flowing, rolling quietly along the shore.
-Stars glinted overhead.
-Exhaustion took hold.
-My eyes fluttered, then closed.
-They never came.
-Or, if they did, I didn't hear them.
-Didn't see them.
-If they did follow me ashore, the McKenzies floated around me like ghosts, bearing their teeth but never biting down.

-Maybe they were having too much fun to bite down so soon.

-The sandbar got closer, and closer, and all of a sudden, I felt grit between my toes.
-I collapsed onto the beach.
-My muscles were jelly.
-Useless sacks of burning sinew hanging limply from aching bones.

-If they had followed me, it was over.
 I was over.
 I accepted that.

 Gentle waves caressed my broken body, ebbing and flowing, rolling quietly along the shore.
 Stars glinted overhead.
 Exhaustion took hold.
 My eyes fluttered, then closed.
 They never came.
 Or, if they did, I didn't hear them.
 Didn't see them.
 If they did follow me ashore, the McKenzies floated around me like ghosts, bearing their teeth but never biting down.

 Maybe they were having too much fun to bite down so soon.

 I caught a glimpse of the boat as I leapt into the ocean.
 It was capsizing, so part of its underside was visible.
 I didn’t see the McKenzies.
 I haven’t seen the McKenzies since they disappeared from the deck, but I saw what was left behind.
 A clever hiding spot in a game I never agreed to play.